China may allow private firms to offer mobile services

-China's Ministry of Industry and Information Technology said in a statement it will solicit public opinion until February 6 on the plan, which would be a key step in liberalizing the world's largest mobile phone market, with more than a billion subscribers.
+China's Ministry of Industry and Information Technology said in a statement it will solicit public opinion until Feb.
+6 on the plan, which would be a key step in liberalising the world's largest mobile phone market, with more than a billion subscribers.

 The Chinese mobile market has three telecom carriers, China Mobile Ltd, China Unicom (Hong Kong) Ltd and China Telecom Corp Ltd, but only about a fifth of subscribers are 3G users and the rest are low-end 2G users.